influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/template_tasks.md

 }
 ```

-Now define the task using the template and the variable values defined in the variable file.
+Now, define the task using the template and the variable values defined in the variable file.

 ```
 kapacitor define cpu_alert -template generic_mean_alert -vars cpu_vars.json -dbrp telegraf.autogen